Greetings, my friends, meeting and surpassing all audience expectations every day.

 But it's not their lake, even though it's on federal land.

-So I said, Well, that just don't seem right.
+So I said, well, that just don't seem right.

-So I I made some phone calls.
+So I made some phone calls.

 Wait a minute.

-Wait a minute, but how'd you get through?
+Wait a minute, how'd you get through?

-The phone lines are shut down because I wanted to tell you.
+The phone lines are shut down because.

-And an individual answered the phone, and I voiced my concerns and asked if they would pass it on to uh my congressman.
+And an individual answered the phone, and I voiced my concerns and asked if they would pass it on to my congressman.

-They said, You bet we will.
+They said, you bet we will.

 So then I called my two senators, and you know who they are.